2026 Super Bowl anytime touchdown scorer picks, back Smith-Njigba to score

-Super Bowl 60 anytime touchdown scorer picks, odds: Model reveals best bets for Patriots vs. Seahawks
+Super Bowl 60 anytime touchdown scorer picks, odds: Model reveals best bets for Seahawks vs. Patriots

 SportsLine's model has simulated Patriots vs. Seahawks 10,000 times and revealed its top anytime TD picks for the 2026 Super Bowl

 The Super Bowl is one of the most exciting annual sports days on the calendar, and millions of Americans watch football for the touchdowns.
 With online sports betting becoming legalized in more states, anytime touchdown scorer bets have become among the most popular bets you can make on any NFL Sunday, especially for Super Bowl Sunday.
 The 2026 Super Bowl features the Seattle Seahawks against the New England Patriots from Levi's Stadium in Santa Clara, Calif., on Sunday at 6:30 p.m.
 ET, and Seattle and New England both had top-10 scoring offenses, which could lead to plenty of potential winning Super Bowl 60 anytime touchdown scorer bets.
-Seattle's over/under for total team points is 25.5, while New England's is 20.5.
 The Seahawks are favored by 4.5 points, and the over/under for total points scored is 45.5.

 The model projects that to continue, locking in Smith-Njigba as one of its best bets for Super Bowl 2026 anytime touchdown scorer picks.
 The model is also backing a pair of Patriots, projecting value in both New England running back Rhamondre Stevenson and wide receiver Kayshon Boutte to score in Super Bowl 60.
 Targeting anytime touchdown bets is one way to approach Super Bowl betting at online sports betting sites.
 With NFL props available for almost every player in Super Bowl 60 at DraftKings, the SportsLine Projection Model can help you find value to add to your 2026 Super Bowl picks.